 A helicopter’s vantage point permits observation of activities not seen by ground officers, such as on rooftops and in fenced yards.
 At normal patrol speeds and altitudes, a helicopter can keep an object in view on the ground ten times longer than a ground officer moving at normal street patrol speeds.
 Our helicopters are equipped with tracking equipment capable of locating bank robbers and stolen vehicles.
 We have color and forward looking infrared (FLIR) cameras and 30 million-candle power spotlights that enable us to find suspects at night.

 In addition to its many law enforcement applications, the helicopter may be required to assist other agencies in diversified missions.
 We have assisted the Secret Service, FBI, DEA, Customs and local law enforcement with a wide variety of surveillances and other missions.
 In many jurisdictions, law enforcement helicopters are often used to transport local and government officials and visiting dignitaries, providing a significant and economical improvement in security.

 Search and Rescue

 The helicopter’s excellent visibility and the ability to hover make it a very effective Search & Rescue (SAR) vehicle.
 We have assisted the SAR community throughout Washington and Oregon.
 Unhampered by terrain, a helicopter can quickly bypass ground obstacles, saving valuable time.
 It can search large areas quickly, allowing ground searchers to concentrate their efforts in other search areas.
-It can land in remote areas to insert rescuers and to evacuate victims.
-The time saved could easily mean the difference between life and death.
-With our powerful searchlights, thermal imaging equipment and night vision capabilities.
+Using the hoist we can insert rescuers and evacuate victims.
+The time saved can easily mean the difference between life and death.